forgeworksdev/Modular-Components-Godot/README.md

 Making game features modular helps you to implement new features and makes the pre-existing features easier to debug and edit.

 ### ⚠ Warning
-All components are subject to constant updates.
+All components are subject to constant updates, and not all of them are finished.
 This project is a WIP.

 ### Components:
 - ✅ BehaviourTreeComponent (node-based state machine for NPCs)